 Modern society depends on the use of standard geographical names for accurate and efficient administration and communication.
-A national standardization programme produces savings in time and money by increasing operational efficiency in all levels of government, industry, education. commerce and In particular. national standardization processes should eliminate duplication of work where more than one office or agency needs to use a body of consistent geographical names.
+A national standardization programme produces savings in time and money by increasing operational efficiency in all levels of government, industry, commerce and education.
+In particular, standardization processes should eliminate duplication of work where more than one office or agency needs to use a body of consistent geographical names.
 A national names authority also gives a country the means to establish its own officially accepted names, instead of their having to be determined by non-governmental or international map, atlas and gazetteer makers.